Joel helped me learn how to enhance my leadership potential and be recognized by top management for the value I bring to the organization.

 In light of today’s difficult economy, my response has changed.
 I now advise clients: “How do you expect to keep your job if you’re not noticed?”

 As more and more companies resort to layoffs, now is not the time to hide your light under a basket.
 Enhancing your visibility is more important than ever!

 There are many ways to increase your visibility and let your boss and upper management know about your accomplishments.
+You need to let them know you’re ready for more.
+If you choose, there are a number of ways to get started.
 A one-paragraph, timely email simply stating the facts (in a non-boastful way) can speak volumes.
 Better yet, ask a client to pass along the good news when you’ve solved a problem or provided excellent customer service.
 And, whenever possible, use “we,” “our team” or “our group” instead of “I,” when talking about your triumphs.

 This week, I encourage you to try to find one, just one, opportunity to promote yourself at work.
 You’ll find it’s not as difficult, or demeaning, as you think.

 This may require taking risks.
 But, frankly, doing nothing to promote your visibility in these uncertain times may be the greatest risk of all.

 Here are some other ways to enhance your visibility to influence the perceptions of decision-makers.

 Do you want to increase your visibility and improve your relationships with key decision makers?